Military Personnel Tax Returns in the Colorado Springs area

 Let Sikora get you the help that you deserve

 Tax accounting is not just numbers on a page; it effects your life in important ways.
 Without constant attentiveness, your financial and tax accountability can spiral out of control.
 As your wealth grows, so do your financial intricacies.
 As the top CPA firm in Colorado Springs, Sikora CPA finds solutions that let your wealth work for you, not against you.
-Our extensive experience working with military personnel in Colorado Springs means that we know what to look for and how to protect your finances.
+With a U.S. Army Veteran on the team, our extensive experience working with military personnel in Colorado Springs means that we know what to look for and how to protect your finances.
 There are a handful of important things that you need to know.
 We’ve broken them down below:

 Not all income is taxable.